npnilay/Intelecess-Software--Engineering-Assignment/README.md

 # Inteleccess-Software-Engineer-Assignment
-Inteleccess Software Engineer On campus Assignment : Dynamic 365
+Inteleccess Software Engineer On campus Assignment :
+This is an Assignment for Software engineer at Intelecess.